Financial Institutions Group

 We advised Arrow Global on the establishment of a pan-European investment fund focusing on investments into European credit, including non-performing loans.

 We advised Hong Kong Exchanges and Clearing Ltd on its proposed (but later withdrawn) offer for the LSE, valued at approximately £29.6 billion.

 We advised Aquis Exchange on its acquisition of NEX Exchange Limited from CME Group.

-We are advising a number of financial institutions on their Brexit-related strategic planning, corporate restructuring, business transfers and longer-term operational work to ensure business continuity post-Brexit.
+We continue to advise a number of financial institutions on their Brexit-related corporate restructuring, business transfers and longer-term strategic and operational work.